Serbian True Orthodox Church

-The Serbian True Orthodox Church (STOC; Српска истинска православна црква, СИПЦ) is a denomination that separated from the Serbian Orthodox Church in 1996.
+The Serbian True Orthodox Church (STOC; Српска истинска православна црква, СИПЦ) is a denomination that separated from the larger Serbian Orthodox Church in 1996.
 Its founder and current leader is bishop Akakije (Stankovic).
 The members refer to themselves as revnitelji ('consistent', 'persistent'); they are informally called ziloti ('zealots') by the public.
-The church is part of the traditionalist True Orthodoxy movement, a loose group of Orthodox churches which resist ecumenism and other attempts of modernization within the mainstream churches.
+The church is part of the traditionalist True Orthodox movement, a loose group of independent Orthodox churches which oppose ecumenism and other attempts of modernization within the mainstream Eastern Orthodox Church.

 History

 The Serbian True Orthodox Church originated in the 1990s, when three Serb monks returned from the Esphigmenou Monastery on Mount Athos, a stronghold of Greek Old Calendarists.
-Among them was Nemanja Stanković, who later took the church name Akakije.
-In 1996 Akakije returned to Serbia and established a monk community on Fruška Gora mountain, near Nova Ravanica monastery.
-The movement follows the "old calendarist" doctrines of rejecting all perceived attempts at reform of the church, particularly ecumenism and other contacts with "heretics", baptism by aspersion and acceptance of Gregorian calendar.
+Among them was Nemanja Stanković, who later took the church name Akakije (Acacius).
+In 1996 Akakije returned to Serbia and established a monk community on Fruška Gora, near Nova Ravanica monastery.
+The movement follows the Old Calendarist doctrines of rejecting all perceived attempts at reform of the church, particularly ecumenism and other relations with non-Orthodox Christians, baptism by aspersion and acceptance of the Revised Julian Calendar.

-As of 2014, the number of followers of the church is estimated to several hundred.
-In a 2010 interview, hegumenia of Novi Stjenik monastery stated that "there is 350 of us, but the number of sympathizers is much larger".
+As of 2014, the number of followers of the church is estimated to be several hundred.
+In a 2010 interview, Eugenia, the hegumenia of Novi Stjenik monastery stated that "there is 350 of us, but the number of sympathizers is much larger".

 The relationships of the STOC and the mainstream Serbian Orthodox Church (SOC) have been tense.
 The SOC considers the members of the church to be "schismatics, fundamentalists and heretics".
-In an article in Svetosavlje, official magazine of the SOC, bishop Atanasije Jevtić analyzed history and theology of the STOC, refuting their "theological blunders", as he puts it.
+In an article in Svetosavlje, the official magazine of the SOC, bishop Atanasije Jevtić analyzed the history and theology of the STOC, refuting their "theological blunders", as he puts it.